May 12, 2026

 • Pharmaceutical researcher

-A critical difference between PAs and MDs is their levels of autonomy.
+One key distinction between PAs and MDs is their level of autonomy.
 PAs aren’t independent practitioners.
-MDs act as the most responsible provider, having total liability over their patients.
+MDs act as the most responsible providers, having total liability over their patients.
 They can also perform duties independently.

 The MCAT isn’t required by any PA programs, but you must take the GRE to apply to some programs.